Digital asset management: Creation

 Applications implement Digital Asset Management (DAM) by importing it from the analog and/or digital domains (by encoding, scanning, optical character recognition, etc.) or by authoring it as a new object.

 Indexing

 A primary function of a DAM system is to make assets easily available to its users by providing a searchable index that supports retrieval of assets by their content and metadata.
 The cataloging function is usually part of the ingestion process for new assets.

 Workflow

 Digital assets will typically have a lifecycle, which may include various states such as creation, approval, live, archived, and deleted.
+Transitions between these states can trigger automated notifications or route assets to the appropriate team for review.

 Version control

 Often a DAM system will store earlier versions of a digital asset and allow those to be downloaded or reverted to.
 Therefore, a DAM system can operate as an advanced type of version control system.

-Compliance

-A DAM system will typically include compliance measures such as data protection consent and the ability to approve and categorize assets to ensure industry or regional regulatory compliance is met, only allowing users access to legally compliant assets for their location.